 As per the latest rules set by the BWF (Badminton World Federation), the shuttle should be contacted at or below 1.5 metres from the surface of the ground.
 Anything above that is considered a fault.

 - When you are serving, your feet have to be planted on the ground.
 At the most either your heel or toes can be off the ground, but not both together.
 Dragging your feet while serving is considered a fault too.

-- While serving you can’t have a double action.
-Once you start your racket swing it has to continuous and moving in the same direction.
+- While serving, you can’t have a double action.
+Once you start your racket swing it has to be continuous and moving in the same direction.
 There can’t be a pause or break in the swing.

 - Any unnecessary delay in service can also cause the referee to call a fault.

 While returning or receiving a service, a player must keep a few things in mind which comply with the rules.